felippetaw/dashboard/README.md

 First of all run `npm install` to install all libs we need to compile the project, and then run `ng serve --open` for a dev server in `http://localhost:4200`

+The content in the table's in the `data.json` (path: `src/assets/data.json`), and it's able to read any file with that name and structure

 #########################################################

 ## Development server